 We need to put words to paper, but they will not come.
 The blank page intimidates us.
 The objects in the room call, our eyes wander, and our mind runs to places that are more desirable.
 We struggle to come back to the page with pen in hand.
 In the meantime, the white space has grown in intensity, until it is blinding. –Richard Mansel, The Fear of the Blank Page

 It can be a formidable foe, this empty field of white—especially for the child who struggles to coax even a short string of words from his reluctant pen.

 Fortunately, there are simple things you can do to help the most reluctant student find his footing—or at least his voice.
 Let’s look at nine ways you can encourage your child to face (and perhaps even conquer!) the blank page.

 Consider starting the school day with a writing activity, while attitudes are still positive and minds feel more creative.
 Facing an unpleasant or challenging task earlier in the day—when your children are fresh and alert—may be the key to unlocking ideas.

 2. Brainstorm separately before beginning to write.

 Writer’s block often hits when your child sits down to the blank paper before giving serious thought to the topic.
 Jotting down random ideas—no matter how jumbled—can help release a log jam of words and phrases.
 Encourage your kids to brainstorm before beginning any writing assignment.

 3. Set parameters for the assignment.

 Few children find it freeing to hear: “Write about whatever you want.”
-The vastness of total choice can overwhelm even the most eager writer, so establish some boundaries for the assignment.
+The vastness of total choice can overwhelm even the most eager writer, so establish some boundaries for the assignment to help your struggling writer conquer the blank page.
 For example: